 Domaine des Capriers - IGP Côtes de Thongue Les Larmes d'Ema rouge 2020

-Its deep color and intense nose of spices, blackcurrant, and blackberry charm from the very first sip.
-The palate is full-bodied, dense, and fleshy with a delicate freshness and silky tannins.
-It pairs perfectly with beef stew or grilled ribeye steak.
+Its deep color and intense aroma of spices, blackcurrant, and blackberry are captivating from the very first sip.
+On the palate, it is full-bodied, dense, and rich, with a delicate freshness and silky tannins.
+It pairs perfectly with beef gardiane or grilled ribeye.
 A signature cuvée full of character.

-Buy your Capriers wines at the best price in a private sale!
+Buy Capriers wines at the best prices in a private sale!

 Eye